Hector101/random-phone-generator/README.md

 # Random Phone Generator

-Generate Unique But Random Phone numbers for users
+**Generate Unique But Random Phone numbers for users**

 ## Technologies Used
-- React.js
+- **React.js** -- A JavaScript library for building user interfaces
+- **Jest** -- Jest is a delightful JavaScript Testing Framework with a focus on simplicity

 ## Prerequisites
 The following should be installed in your machine
 - Node v10.13.0

+## Tessting Application
+Visit the following [Link](https://laughing-sinoussi-4c58ca.netlify.com/) to test application functionalities.

 ## How To Install And Run The Application
 * Clone this Repo and `cd` into it
 * Install all the dependancies by running the `npm install`
-* Run `npm run migrate` to setup the database tables.
 * Start the application on development mode by running `npm start`